fusion-flap/flap/docs/Styleguide.md

 # FLAP Styleguide

 > written by Gabor Cseh
-> last modified: 16th January 2019
+> last modified: 16th August 2023

 The purpose of this document is to give an overview of the coding style requirements for developing the main components of the Fusion Library of Analysis Programs (FLAP) package.
 (It is not a requirement for developing your own user programs, however, it is still suggested to use this coding style, even when just using FLAP.
 Or always.).

 The coding style in FLAP package follows the [PEP 8](https://www.python.org/dev/peps/pep-0008/ "Link to the PEP 8 documentation") style guide (see examples later), so if you are already know it's rules, you are good to go.
-Otherwise here are some useful tips about installing and using a style- and code-checking extension ([flake8](http://flake8.pycqa.org/en/latest/ "Link to the flake8 documentation")) in Visual Studio Code and Spyder.
+Otherwise here are some useful tips about installing and using a style- and code-checking extension ([flake8](http://flake8.pycqa.org/en/latest/ "Link to the flake8 documentation") or [black](https://black.readthedocs.io/en/stable/ "Link to Black documentation")) in Visual Studio Code and Spyder.

 ## Extensions/packages for style checking